subtledoctor/SubtleD_hotfixes/README.md

 This will allow you to put more than one point into proficiencies when it is appropriate.

 This will be irrelevant as of NPC_EE v6.3

+v34 Fix too Many Cantrips

+This will prevent innate cantrips from piling up, properly removing those that you do not intend to prepare in a given day.

+This should be irrelevant as of SubtleD's Spell Tweaks v2 .6